doyindevops/simple-terraform-aws-project/README.md

 SIMPLE-TERRAFORM-AWS-PROJECT

-This is me trying to master how to  Provisioning a three-tier cloud architecture with Terraform on AWS in the following steps.
+This is me trying to master how to  Provision a three-tier cloud architecture with Terraform on AWS in the following steps.

 Step 1: Set up an AWS account If you haven't already, create an AWS account and configure your access keys.
 These keys will allow Terraform to communicate with your AWS account.